ZanePaksi/2D-movement-opengl/README.md

 # 2D-movement-opengl

 Using OpenGL and GLUT.
-Thos will need to be installed prior.
+Those will need to be installed prior to compiling.
 Makefile to come soon, but until then compile with the following line

-# g++ movement_test.cpp -o test -lglut -lGLU -lGL
+g++ movement_test.cpp -o test -lglut -lGLU -lGL

 # Controls